-But we did take things a little bit easier with the pumpkin Sherry carved (although I think it was just as successful when it comes to what Sherry calls “swank-factor”.
-We used the same homemade pattern process, this time to transfer a J&S monogram onto her pumpkin- I know, a monogram, how predictable of us.
-Oh, and this pumpkin had some balance issues so we decided to try carving it on its side (cutting out the back, instead of the top).
+We took things a little bit easier with the pumpkin Sherry carved.
+We used the same homemade pattern process, this time to transfer a J&S monogram onto her pumpkin.
+This pumpkin had some balance issues so we decided to try carving it on its side (cutting out the back, instead of the top).
 It’s actually a lot more interesting that way.
 Gotta love a happy accident.
 Here it is before the carve job:

 We designed the ampersand to overlap our initials knowing that it wouldn’t be possible to completely cut it out.
 Instead, we just scraped off a couple of layers to expose the orange rind inside.
 It’s a good ol’ trick sure to give your pumpkin a bit of the layered look.
 Here’s the final result of Sherry’s handiwork:

 We loved how this one turned out, which gave us the idea of carving out our house numbers – one digit per pumpkin.
 Maybe we’ll tackle that another weekend once my hands have recovered…